Diagnosing & Treating Gynecological Cancer in Arizona

 Cancers of the male reproductive system are called genitourinary cancer.

 Find a Doctor at Dignity Health who specializes in treating gynecological cancer in Arizona.
-Use our online tool or call 855.970.2527 to speak with someone today.
-We are proud to be the only National Cancer Institute-designated comprehensive cancer center headquartered in Arizona, located at our University of Arizona Cancer Center at Dignity Health St. Joseph's Hospital and Medical Center.
-You can also find cancer care at Chandler Regional Medical Center.
+Use our online tool or call (855) 970-2527 to speak with someone today.
+You offer cancer care at Chandler Regional Medical Center, Mercy Gilbert Medical Center, and Dignity Health – Cancer Institute at St. Joseph's Hospital and Medical Center.

 Risk factors for gynecological cancer vary by type, but your risk increases with age.
 Infection by the human papillomavirus (HPV) is the main risk factor for cervical cancer.
 Family history may play a role in the development of some gynecological cancers, such as uterine and ovarian cancer.
 Exposure to excess estrogen (with or without progesterone) is strongly correlated with the development of uterine cancer.